danvergara/dblab/README.md

 $ dblab --url 'file:test.db?_pragma=foreign_keys(1)&_time_format=sqlite'
 $ dblab --url 'oracle://user:password@localhost:1521/db'
 $ dblab --url 'sqlserver://SA:myStrong(!)Password@localhost:1433?database=tempdb&encrypt=true&trustservercertificate=false&connection+timeout=30'
+# --url flag does not support in-memory database for DuckDB.
+Use the --driver flag, as shown above, to do so
+$ dblab --url 'duckb:db/dblab.db'
 ```

 if you're using PostgreSQL, you have the option to define the schema you want to work with, the default value is `public`.